 5. Set sales goals in sequence, so reps hit the most impactful areas first.

 Another way to help struggling reps is to give them sequence goals or set goals by priority.
 What matters most will vary by company and situation.
-For example, maybe your company wants to focus on upselling your current customers to build more loyalty and boost retention.
+As an example, your company may wish to build more loyalty and boost customer retention by upselling to your current customer base.
 Or, perhaps you know if your rep closes one new client per week, they’re likely to reach the overall target.

 You can also set sequence goals around professional development.
 Perhaps your rep with the ten percent close rate can’t get people to book demos after they’ve expressed interest, so he’s rarely giving demos.
 You might want to start him off with a target of getting four people to book demos.